Maybe you hate the guts out of Monday.

 The names of the days of the week in many languages are derived from the names of the classical planets in Hellenistic astrology, which were in turn named after contemporary deities, a system introduced by the Roman Empire.

 The names of the days are in some cases derived from Germanic deities or, such as in Romance languages, from Roman deities.
 The early Romans, around the first century, used Saturday as the first day of the week.
-As the worshipping of the Sun increased, the Sun’s day (Sunday) advanced from position of the second day to the first day of the week (and Saturday became the seventh day).
+As the worshipping of the Sun increased, the Sun’s day (Sunday) advanced from the position of the second day to the first day of the week (and Saturday became the seventh day).

-The seven-day week originates from the calendar of the Babylonians, which in turn is based on a Sumerian calendar dated to 21st-century B.C.Seven days corresponds to the time it takes for a moon to transition between each phase: full, waning half, new and waxing half.
+The seven-day week originates from the calendar of the Babylonians, which in turn is based on a Sumerian calendar dated to 21st-century B.C.Seven days corresponds to the time it takes for a moon to transition between each phase: full, waning half, new, and waxing half.

 Because the moon cycle is 29.53 days long, the Babylonians would insert one or two days into the final week of each month.